 - Attain a grade of C+ or better in all OTA courses.
 If students fail to achieve a grade of C+, they may retake that course when it is next offered.
-If a student fails to attain a grade of C+ or higher in two OTA courses, she/ he is dismissed from the OTA Program - Achieve a grade of C or higher in BIO 103 and BIO 104 (Anatomy and Physiology and Laboratory).
-Credit for Anatomy and Physiology courses will be awarded if completed within the last five years - Have an annual physical exam, PPD or Mantoux test for TB, and have Hepatitis B immunization or a signed waiver of immunization prior to placement in fieldwork internship.
-Students may be required by fieldwork sites to have a yearly influenza (flu) vaccine, or wear a mask at all times at their fieldwork site - Be CPR certified prior to placement in clinical internships.
+If a student fails to attain a grade of C+ or higher in two OTA courses, they are dismissed from the OTA Program - Achieve a grade of C or higher in BIO 103 and BIO 104 (Anatomy and Physiology and Laboratory).
+Credit for Anatomy and Physiology courses will be awarded if completed within the last five years - Must demonstrate immunity for the following: Measles, Mumps, Rubella, Meningococcal, Varicella, TDAP, Hepatitis B. Additionally, must have an annual physical exam, and PPD or Mantoux test for TB.
+Students may be required by clinical sites to have a yearly influenza (flu) vaccine or wear a mask at all times at their clinic site.
+Meningococcal and Hepatitis B immunization may be waived.
+There are no religious exemptions for immunizations in this progra - Be CPR certified prior to placement in clinical internships.
 The OTA program provides a CPR course for students on a yearly basis.
 Students are responsible for fees for this course - Be members of the American Occupational Therapy Association (AOTA).
 Fees for membership are included in course fees for OTA 101 and OTA 102